petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/target-solutions.md

 ## Other Solutions

 Of course, the solutions covered so far do not represent every solution that can be solved with Liferay.
 Liferay DXP is also used, for example, as an integration platform, agent portal, student portal, and more.
+Liferay categorizes the platform as a DXP, but it can be equally categorized as a Low Code Application Platform (LCAP), a Commerce Platform, or a Content Management System (CMS) as well.

 ## Demographics and Other Factors